oceanlau/garbage/OperatingSystems/README.md

 - Memory mapped file: `mmap()` in Unix.
 Binds a file to a virtual memory region.
 Load into memory when a file segment is accessed.
 Writes back when a page is evicted.
   - Good: uniform access for files and memory, less copying (page is never read or written if it is not accessed or dirty).
   - Bad: Less control over data movement, does not generalize to streamed I/O.

+## Page Replacement

+Choose which page to evict.

+- Some thoughs:
+  - Locality: temporal locality (recently referencied pages are more likely to be referenced again), spatial locality.
+  - 80/20 rule.
+20% "hot" memory.
+- FIFO
+  - Belady's Anomaly: more physical memory does not always mean fewer faults.
+- Optimal algorithm: Belady's algorithm.
+Evict a page that is "never" touched again.
+Used as a yardstick.
+- LRU
+  - Straw Man LRU: keep a timer value on PTEs.
+Large overhead.
+Using a doubly-linked list is also expensive.
+  - Clock algorithm
+  - Use a second clock hand for large memory
+- How to decide the memory space to each process?
+  - Fixed space: replace its own pages.
+Might be too good/bad to some processes.
+  - Variable space: global replacement.
+One process might ruin all others.